 3-24-1949.
 Foam settles on the floor of the Bavarian Brewing Co.
 Plant (No. 2) as a workman removes his beer-soaked boots.
 70,000 gallons of beer were poured down the drain.
 It was left over in the vats when Bavarian bought Heidelberg Brewing Co.
 Bavarian emptied the vats to make room for brewing its own product.
 (The title of a newspaper article about this joked that the fish in the Licking and Ohio rivers would be getting drunk.)

-After the plant was acquired, at least a month or two may have been required for some modifications to be made before the plant was suitable for use by Bavarian.
-But the plant provided additional production later that same year, and for their fiscal year ending September 30th, 1949.
+After the plant was acquired, at least a couple of months were required to make some modifications before it was suitable for use by Bavarian.
+The plant provided additional production later that same year, included in Bavarian's fiscal year ending September 30th, 1949.
 In the following fiscal year ending in 1950, Plant No. 2 helped Bavarian achieve their peak annual production of close to 350,000 barrels.
 It appears this plant was operating close to its capacity of about 125,000 barrels per year, with the remainder produced in the main Plant No. 1.
 This production held around the same for he following year.

 According to a History of Bavarian Brewing Co. manuscript by C.B.
 Trousdale prepared in 1954, the equipment in Plant No. 2 consisted of the following items.

 Brew House: A brew kettle with a capacity of 190 barrels, a mash tub with a capacity of 207 barrels, a cooker capable of holding 103 barrels, a lauter tub with a 207 barrel capacity, two malt bins with a capacity of 3,000 bushels each, one hop jack of holding up to 103 bushels, one malt hopper with a capacity of 18,000 pounds and a hopper able to hold up to 10,000 pounds.